vladolaru/thinkwritecode.com/content/blog/fixing-the-word-one-code-release-at-a-time/index.md

 My sincere, direct answer to this is: _fuck developers, programmers, software engineers, and any nuance they may adhere to.
 I am also one of them, so fuck me too._

-What follows it my attempt at ringing a few, much needed alarm bells in the consciousness of any digital dweller, but primarily in the heads of those I just cursed.
+What follows is my attempt at ringing a few, much needed alarm bells in the consciousness of any digital dweller, but primarily in the heads of those I just cursed.
 I hope you can stomach a little cursing when the situation calls for.

 ## A different kind of creator